dholdy/platforms-ten-faead/src/pages/pricing.md

           open to creating a pricing plan that works for you.
 We can combine project rates for content like recurring blog posts with hourly rates for website rewrites or editing.
-      - title: Sagittis vitae et leo duis ut diam?
+      - title: Are your prices negotiable?
         content: >-
           Ac felis donec et odio pellentesque.
 Sagittis vitae et leo duis ut diam quam nulla.
 Ullamcorper a lacus vestibulum sed arcu non odio